mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-02 - Active Directory Domain Services (AD DS) Deployment/README.md

 ## 7. Configure static IP address

-A static IP was configured to ensure the Domain Controller maintains a consistent network identity.
+A static IP is required to ensure the domain controller maintains a consistent network identity, which is critical for DNS resolution and authentication services within the domain.

 IP Address
 `192.168.10.10`